lwtan90/ATTRACTgenome/README.md

 ## Preparation of Files Required for Burden Test
 <details>
 <summary> Details </summary>
+The script involved in this section can be found in [here](bin/WGSfiltering.sh).

 # Quality Control of the WGS Datasets (see bin/preQC_pipeline.sh)
 ### Filtering Criteria